Characters in Ghost Trick: Phantom Detective: Design

-Eurogamer's Dan Whitehead noted that while Ace Attorneys manga-style had its charms, Ghost Tricks "beautifully animated characters" were a step up.
+Eurogamers Dan Whitehead noted that while Ace Attorneys manga-style had its charms, Ghost Tricks "beautifully animated characters" were a step up.
 While he noted that they were "little more than stylised stick figures", due to having little facial detail, their animation is a "joy to behold."
 He further compares it to earlier games such as Out of This World and Flashback.
 PALGNs Jarrod Mawson, while praising the story, noted the animation and presentation as the best part of the game.
-He finds that not only is the animation some of the best on the Nintendo DS, but also adds that "it wouldn’t be a stretch to say the game has some of the most impressive presentation work in the whole graphic adventure genre."
-Game Revolution's KevinS praised Takumi for making "distinct" characters, including praise for each one moving in their own way; he specifically cited Cabanela, comparing his movements to that of Michael Jackson.
+He finds that not only is the animation some of the best on the Nintendo DS, but also adds that "it wouldn't be a stretch to say the game has some of the most impressive presentation work in the whole graphic adventure genre."
+Game Revolutions KevinS praised Takumi for making "distinct" characters, including praise for each one moving in their own way; he specifically cited Cabanela, comparing his movements to that of Michael Jackson.
 He also compared it to the PlayStation Portable video game Exit in its visual style.
 GamePros Tae K. Kim noted the visuals as interesting, calling them "anime-inspired".
-Kotaku's Brian Crecente called the art style "fanciful."
-Joystiq's JC Fletcher praised the 2D animation, which he calls the best he'd ever seen in a video game, for "imbuing each character with a unique physical presence".
+Kotakus Brian Crecente called the art style "fanciful."
+Joystiqs JC Fletcher praised the 2D animation, which he calls the best he'd ever seen in a video game, for "imbuing each character with a unique physical presence".
 Adventure Gamers' Steve Brown praised the character animation as "stylish", specifically describing protagonist Sissel as "visually striking" due to his "bright red suit and sunglasses, with hair swept back to form a single huge blonde spike."
 The Guardians Chris Schilling noted that in the lessened dialogue from previous Takumi games, the game fills the gaps in dialogue with the quality animation, commenting that it succeeds in "brilliantly capturing the emotions and mannerisms of the key players."